-(c) Advances received from customers
+(c) Advances received from customers - Contract Liabilities

--) Advances received from customers Particulars For the year ended March 31, 2023 For the Year ended March 31, 2022 Balance as at the beginning of the year 120.00 11.44 Amount received during the year 180.73 120.00 Performance obligations satisfied / written back (120.00) (11.44) Balance as as at the end of the year 180.73 120.00
+Particulars For the year ended March 31, 2024 For the Year ended March 31, 2023 Balance as at the beginning of the year 179.74 120.00 Amount received during the year 100.30 180.73 Performance obligations satisfied / written back (179.74) (120.00) Balance as as at the end of the year 100.30 179.74 a Ratios and their Elements as per the requirements of Schedule III to Companies Act 2013

-(d) Contract liabilities include amount received from customers as per the terms of purchase/sales order to deliver goods.
-Once the goods are completed and control is transferred to customers the same is adjusted accordingly.

-(e) Advance received from customers are on account of the upfront revenue received from customer for which performance obligation has not yet been completed.
+- (d) Contract liabilities include amount received from customers as per the terms of purchase/sales order to deliver goods.
+Once the goods are completed and control is transferred to customers the same is adjusted accordingly. - (e) Advance received from customers are on account of the upfront revenue received from customer for which performance obligation has not yet been completed.

-Note 49 Other Disclosures
+48 Other Disclosures